Penn State Nittany Lions men's ice hockey: ACHA years

 The current program traces its roots back to 1971 when the program was restarted at the non-NCAA level.
 Consensus in the ice hockey community considered Penn State to play on a level comparable to NCAA Division III teams, with whom Penn State routinely scheduled games prior to the move to Division I. The Icers also played Division I, in-state opponent Robert Morris.

 When the program was resumed in 1971, it began playing a mix of non-NCAA club teams, NAIA teams and DIII teams.
-In 1975–76 season Penn State became the first college ice hockey team to play in Europe.
+In the 1975–76 season Penn State became the first college ice hockey team to play in Europe.
 The team moved to the on-campus Greenberg Ice Pavilion, now known as the Penn State Ice Pavilion, in 1980.
 The 1,350-seat facility was the home of PSU hockey until 2013.

 From 1971 to 2012, Penn State teams won 7 ACHA National Championships, were runners-up 9 times, appeared in 29 ACHA postseason tournaments (including 10 consecutive championship games), won 9 conference playoff titles and recorded 8 conference regular season championships.

 In the program's final season as a member of the ACHA, the team was led by Guy Gadowsky, who stayed on to coach as the team began play in the NCAA.
 Gadowsky brought a number of transfers and recruits for the NCAA DI team to prepare for a transition from club to varsity status.
-The team finished the regular season with a record of 27–4 and received a bid to the 2012 ACHA DI National Tournament as the number one seed and ranked first in the ACHA.
+The team finished the regular season with a record of 27–4 and received a bid to the 2012 ACHA DI National tournament as the number one seed and ranked first in the ACHA.
 In the tournament, the Icers defeated West Virginia 4–1, followed by Oklahoma 6–3.
 In the semifinal round, Penn State faced Oakland (MI), who were ranked as the thirteenth seed.
 The game was a rematch of 2007 ACHA championship when the Golden Grizzlies upset the Icers.
 In a repeat of 2007, Oakland ended Penn State's season and era in the ACHA by a score of 5–3.

-The Icers finished the season with an overall record of 29–5, 29–4 in ACHA competition and a 6–3 loss to NCAA Division II Neumann at Citizens Bank Park in Philadelphia as part of the 2012 NHL Winter Classic events in front of a crowd of 6,800.
+The Icers finished the season with an overall record of 29–5, 29–4 in ACHA competition and a 6–3 loss to NCAA Division III Neumann at Citizens Bank Park in Philadelphia as part of the 2012 NHL Winter Classic events in front of a crowd of 6,800.